umbraco/UmbracoDocs/Documentation/Products/UmbracoCourier/UsingCourier.md

 #Using Courier

-_Outlines the common gotchas, and the recommended way to work with Courier, to perform as smooth deployments of a umbraco site as possible_
+_Outlines the common gotchas, and the recommended way to work with Courier, to perform as smooth deployments of a Umbraco site as possible_

 This document will try to outline what Courier does, why it does it, and how you can work with it to make your deployments as smooth as possible.
 It will go through the following: